ramielsawy/nbe-statement-parser/README.md

 ## API Reference

-### `parseNBEStatementPDF(filePath: string): Promise<NBEStatement>`
+### `parseBankStatementPDF(filePath: string): Promise<BankStatement>`

-Parses the NBE statement PDF and returns a Promise that resolves to an `NBEStatement` object containing all the extracted information.
+Parses the bank statement PDF and returns a Promise that resolves to a `BankStatement` object containing all the extracted information.

-### `convertNBEStatementToCSV(filePath: string): Promise<string>`
+### `convertPDFStatementToCSV(filePath: string): Promise<string>`

-Converts the NBE statement PDF to a CSV string.
+Converts the bank statement PDF to a CSV string.
 Returns a Promise that resolves to the CSV data as a string.

 ## Error Handling

-`nbe-statement-parser` employs defensive programming techniques to ensure the integrity of the extracted data:
+The library employs defensive programming techniques to ensure the integrity of the extracted data:

 - If the PDF file does not contain the expected transaction format, it throws an error.
-- If no transactions are found, or any required field (like transaction date, reference number, or balance) is missing, an error will be thrown.
-- This ensures that any breaking changes in the NBE statement format will be immediately detected.
+- If no transactions are found, or any required field (like transaction date, reference number, or balance) is missing, an error will be thrown. ß- This ensures that any breaking changes in the bank statement format will be immediately detected.

 ## Development